2023 Most Popular Biotechnology Graduate Certificate Schools

 Top 10 Most Popular Biotechnology Graduate Certificate Schools

-Our analysis found North Carolina State University to be the most popular school for biotechnology students who want to pursue a graduate certificate in the United States.
-Located in the city of Raleigh, NC State is a public school with a very large student population.
+Our 2023 rankings named North Carolina State University the most popular school in the United States for biotechnology students working on their graduate certificate.
+Located in the large city of Raleigh, NC State is a public school with a fairly large student population.

 Women make up 44% of the biotech majors at the school.